VelociraptorCZE/GrumpyDI/README.md

 We have defined method called **onInit** in **Example1**.
 This method will be called when all objects were registered into DI container.
-To **onInit** method is DI container passed as a parameter likewise in constructor.

-On top of that we need to pass parameters to constructor in Example2, so let's change our object a little bit.
+We need to pass parameters to constructor in Example2, so let's change our object a little bit.

 ```js
 import GrumpyDI from "grumpydi";